 What is a Zener diode?

-The Zener diode is a special type of diode that allows the flow of the current to run on the opposite direction of the arrow of the diode.
+The Zener diode is a special type of diode that allows the flow of current on the opposite direction of the arrow of the diode.
 This diode does not conduct until the applied voltage reaches or is greater of the breakdown voltage.
-This is the “zener voltage”.
+This voltage is the “zener voltage”.

-Note: The zener diode behaves like a common semiconductor diode when it is forward biased.
+Note: The zener diode works like a common semiconductor diode when it is forward biased.

 The following picture shows the symbol of the zener diode (A – anode, K – cathode) and the direction of the electric current when the zener diode operates in the region of voltage regulation.